hahilas/computervision/README.md

 # computervision
-This repo comprises my revision for the computer vision section of the module, Intro to Artificial Intelligence.
+This repo comprises some of the computer vision codes I did for assignments.